 The most common stumbling block for new businesses is knowing how and where to start.
 The key to deciphering your direction is to just start.
 Outlining a business plan doesn’t necessarily mean writing a detailed document for your business; it can be as simple as mapping out your idea and determining your required steps to becoming the business.

 Real-life example: One of our relatives had a business idea.
 Unsure where to start, she downloaded a ‘100+ plus business plan template’ which made her feel completely overwhelmed by the level of detail.
 Instead, we advised her to use the headings in the business plan as a checklist for her business.
 For example – what is the idea?
 Who is the target market?
 How do you register your business?
 What insurances do you need?
 As you develop your business plan, it’s a good idea to book a consultation with an accountant or business advisor.
 They are skilled in identifying any areas — particularly compliance — that you need to be aware of.

-If you have completed Steps 1-3 and have an insatiable thirst to just get going; don’t hold back just because of the current economic uncertainty.
-Some operators and industries have thrived in the current conditions.
+If you have completed Steps 1-3 and have an insatiable thirst to just get going, don’t hold back just because of economic uncertainty.
+Some operators and industries have thrived in difficult economic conditions.

 So, if you’re a consultant or tradie starting your own operation, or you plan to make your home office your permanent workplace in your current role, learn about the tax deductions and expenses you can claim.
 In addition to business running expenses, find out if you can claim deductions for occupancy expenses or if you might be susceptible to Capital Gains Tax should you choose to sell your home down the track.
 There’s a lot to consider.
 If you’d like us to help you navigate tax and accounting as you focus on starting your business, please get in touch.